tundish/blathnaid/app/tale.rst

 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.

-... or how the Locksmiths made sure there was not one key in the City would match another, yet the tumblers of their padlocks jammed up if you dropped them.
+... on how the Boilermakers were so proud of the prooving of their seams, but they had no care at all that the flux leeched into the Gin.

 T 2
 ---